KB-AB82 rev 2

 -- ) TO '/opt/incomex/backups/dieu44_phase_alpha_rollback_<stamp>/tac_metadata_capture.csv' CSV HEADER;

--- (capture is OPTIONAL; values are derivable from backfill rule if needed)
+-- (capture is OPTIONAL; values are derivable from the BR-4 backfill rule if needed)

 -- 2. Caller MUST have a fresh production backup taken < 60 min before rollback (matching the v0.1 production execution pattern).
 The Phase α production execution session's fresh backup may be reused if the rollback fires within the same window.